Exhaustive goodness-of-fit via smoothed inference and graphics: Inference and graphics via LP-smoothed bootstrap

-where $B_j=\int_0^1b(u)S_j(u;G)\partial u$, for all $j=1,2,\dots,{\tilde{m}}$ and $\tilde{m}=\min\{R-1,n-1\}$. \end{theorem} Because \eqref{delta} depends on unknown quantities, $C(m)$ can be estimated by replacing $LP_j$ and $\sigma_{jk}$ with consistent estimators.
+Because the criterion in \eqref{delta} depends on unknown quantities, $C(m)$ can be estimated by replacing $LP_j$ and $\sigma_{jk}$ with consistent estimators.
 Furthermore, it has to be noted that the estimation of $C(m)$ may lead to numerical issues for large $\tilde{m}$, but it is feasible for $\tilde{m}<<\infty$.
 It follows that, in practice, Theorem \ref{theo1} is only useful for sufficiently large discrete-valued samples and small $R$.
 Conversely, for large continuous-valued samples, a suitable level of smoothing can be identified as in \citet{smooth3} or \cite{smooth2} and noticing that $\dot{d}_m(u;G,F)$ enjoys a kernel representation with bandwidth parameter proportional to $m^{-1}$ \citep{LPmode}.